bukosabino/justicio/doc/server/deployment_guide.md

 ## 1. Prepare your vector database

-At this moment we are working with pinecone as vector database, so, please create an account and an index.
-Check [the pinecone documentation](https://docs.pinecone.io/docs/overview)
+At this moment we are working with qdrant as vector database, so, please create an account and a cluster.
+Check [the qdrant documentation](https://qdrant.tech/documentation/)

-Once you have your pinecone index, please update the `config/config.yaml` :

-* vector_store: use the name of the pinecone index that you choose.

 Export environment variables: